 I like to freeze banana bread in slices because the slices thaw much quicker– even by lunchtime!

 Overall, this is a SUPER easy recipe for classic banana bread.
-The batter takes about 10 minutes to throw together, the bread stays moist for days, and nothing beats the smell of fresh banana bread in the oven!
-If you’ve tried the recipe int he past 5 years, let me know!
+The batter takes about 10 minutes to throw together, the bread stays moist for days, and nothing beats the smell of fresh banana bread in the oven.

 More Favorite Banana Recipes: